Tax Relief on Charitable Donations

 There’s an increasing emphasis on ‘wealth for good’ amongst those fortunate enough to have the means and the desire to support good causes.
 You may already know which charity or organisation you want to benefit or perhaps you need help deciding, in which case we can suggest how to choose based on an organisation’s Ethical, Social and Governance (ESG) criteria or through other research.

-Equally important, we’ll also advise on the tax implications of charitable giving, both to ensure your chosen charity can realise the maximum benefits from your generosity and so you can also benefit from the tax advantages designed to encourage giving.
-These relate to tax relief you can claim during your lifetime and by making charitable legacy provisions in your Will to mitigating Inheritance Tax for your family.
+Equally important, we’ll also advise on tax relief on charitable donations, both to ensure your chosen charity can realise the maximum benefits from your generosity and so you can also benefit from the tax advantages designed to encourage giving.
+These relate to tax relief you can claim during your lifetime and by making charitable legacy provisions in your Will to mitigate Inheritance Tax for your family.

 GIFT AID FOR HIGHER RATE TAXPAYERS